sergera/mc2-solidity/docs/NewEscrow.md

 ---

+#### `acceptDeposit(address proprietor, IERC20 asset, uint256 amount)`

+Registers transfer of asset and amount made to this contract by proprietor, and internally increases amount of the asset balance of the caller.

+_Parameters:_
+- `proprietor`: Address of account that transferred asset to this contract.
+- `asset`: Address of ERC20 token that was transferred.
+- `amount`: Amount that was transferred.

+_Description:_
+Should be called by the owner in order to register previously transferred asset amounts to this contract.
+This function also emits the `Deposit` event, which can be listened to off-chain.

+---

 #### `rejectDeposit(address proprietor, IERC20 asset, uint256 depositAmount, address feeRecipient, uint256 feeAmount)`

-Transfers an asset deposit amount back to proprietor and fee amount to fee recipient.
+Transfers an asset amount transferred to this contract back to proprietor and fee amount to fee recipient.

 _Parameters:_
-- `proprietor`: Address of the account that deposited the asset to be transferred.
+- `proprietor`: Address of the account that transferred the asset.
-- `asset`: Address of ERC20 token to be transferred.
+- `asset`: Address of ERC20 token that was transferred.
 - `depositAmount`: Amount of `asset` to be returned to `proprietor`.
 - `feeRecipient`: Address of the recipient of the asset fee.
 - `feeAmount`: Amount of `asset` to be transferred to `feeRecipient`.

 _Description:_
-Should be called by the owner in order to reject deposits either from non-whitelisted wallets, or which deposited non-allowed asset.
+Should be called by the owner in order to reject transfers to this contract either from non-whitelisted wallets, or which deposited non-allowed asset.
 This function also emits the `RejectDeposit` event, which can be listened to off-chain.

 ---